solmazeradat/ETL-Airtable-OMOP/README.md

 ```
 pip3 install -r requirements.txt
 ```
-5.Create a new kernal by running
+5. Create a new kernel by running
 ```
 # That would create a kernel named 'airtable-etl'
 python3 -m ipykernel install --user --name=airtable-etl
 ```
-6. Select the created kernal ``airtable-etl`` from the top right hand corner of Vscode.
-Alternatley,To choose your kernel in Vscode
+6. Select the created kernel ``airtable-etl`` from the top right hand corner of Vscode.
+Alternately, to choose your kernel in Vscode

 - Open the Vscode search bar: cmd+shift+p.
-- Type in the word ``kernal`` & choose: “Notebook: Select Notebook Kernel”.
+- Type in the word ``kernel`` & choose: “Notebook: Select Notebook Kernel”.
-- Select the kernal ``airtable-etl``
+- Select the kernel ``airtable-etl``